thunlp/KV-PLM/README.md

 # KV-PLM

-Source code for *A Deep-learning System Bridging Molecule Structure and Biomedical Text with Comprehension Comparable to Human Professionals*.
+Source code for *[A Deep-learning System Bridging Molecule Structure and Biomedical Text with Comprehension Comparable to Human Professionals](https://www.nature.com/articles/s41467-022-28494-3)* on Nat.Commun.
 Our operating system is Ubuntu 16.04.
 For training process, the 2080 Ti GPU is used.

 ## Simplified Instruction